nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Deletes the animal with the specified `ID`. `ID` refers to the id number shown in the displayed animal list.

 Format: `delete ID`

+Conditions:
+* `ID` field should only contain numbers with no leading zeroes, and it should be at least 3 digits long.

 Example:
 * `delete 193` deletes the individual animal with id 193.